© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Jervaulx Cistercian Abbey, site of post-Dissolution grand house and gardens and World War II storage structures is a scheduled monument protected by Historic England under reference 1020493.
 View the official record →

-Jervaulx Cistercian Abbey is a scheduled ancient monument located in Wensleydale, North Yorkshire, comprising the substantial ruins of a Cistercian monastery founded in the twelfth century.
+Jervaulx Abbey is a Cistercian monastery founded in the twelfth century in Wensleydale, North Yorkshire, which developed into one of the major religious houses of northern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020493.

 Jervaulx Cistercian Abbey, site of post-Dissolution grand house and gardens and World War II storage structures is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020493.